elixirschool/elixirschool/_posts/2018-05-31-elixir-in-action-review.md

 ## Conclusion

+Lately, books are being pushed to the side regarding learning a language or a platform and not without a reason.
+Reading a book requires a big amount of time, and a great amount of dedication, both physical and psychological.
+Most developers these days do not have that kind of patience, and tend to official documentation or a few tutorials to jump start their knowing of a new toy.

+Also, there is a trap lurking when an advanced developer is writing a book: you tend to forget to mention important steps of the process, so the reader has the after effect of "How the hell did we come up with this solution?
+What was the mindset that lead us to this point?".
+Fortunately, the author does not fall for this trap.
+He explains every step of the process, while also exploring new alternatives every time he thinks it is due.

+So what did I earn from spending the time to read this book?
+Why should you?

 While this is not a good beginners book nor is it a simple read, it is an excellent resource for illustrating the real platform potential, and struggles, that come with Elixir and BEAM.
+After finishing it, you will have a quite good understanding of the platform, and how to make best use of it all the way from early development stages to production.

-I strongly suggest each Elixir dev that is not a master in the language to buy a hard copy for their desk.
-If you are on the beginner level, we will explore the options on our following posts.
+On the other hand, if you are on the beginner level, this is not a suitable read for you.
+We will explore the available options on our following posts.